-Mental health apps can be a convenient way to support your psychological and emotional wellbeing or deliver treatment as a mental health provider.
+Mental health apps can be a convenient way to support your psychological and emotional wellbeing or to deliver treatment as a mental health provider.

-Overview: Best Mental Health Apps of 2023
+Overview: Best Mental Health Apps of 2023:

-- Best for Professionals: Quenza
+- Best for Professional Treatment: Quenza

-- Best Free App: Sanvello
+- Best for stress and loneliness: Sanvello

 - Best for Teens and Students: Calm